Thank you so much again for all the support I am receiving in both my fundraising for Alzheimer’s Society and my cycling – this means the world to me!

 So much in health comes down to creating space for the first 4 letters of the word health – HEAL.
 Space and effective conditions to heal.
 This ride was a roller-coaster of emotions which is normal to a point with rides like this.
 After all, endurance events like these put incredible pressure on the body.
 But the heaviness of the remorse and grief I felt was toxic: a reminder that there is much emotional as well as hormonal healing to be done.
 And that calls for space.

 It’s a hell of a commitment in terms of health to cycling for 24hrs or more.
-And the 1,200 km Paris Brest Paris ride I will be doing in August will be more than 70 hours of cycling in one go.
 That means investing time and effort into my health – to make sure I am both safe and CAN enjoy these rides (the last one was more about toughing it out and “getting through it”).
 And these rides are all about memory

 - … the memories I create …